Punjabi Egg Curry (Anda Curry)

 Frequently Asked Questions

 To check the freshness of eggs, you can perform the “float test.”
-Fill a bowl with cold water and gently place the egg in the water.
-If the egg sinks to the bottom and lies flat on its side, it is fresh.
-If it stands upright on the bottom, it is less fresh but still usable.
+Fill a bowl with cold water and gently place the egg.
+It is fresh if the egg sinks to the bottom and lies flat on its side.
+It is less fresh but still usable if it stands upright on the bottom.
 And, if the egg floats to the surface, it is no longer good to eat and should be discarded.

-To give the anda curry a smoky flavor, you can do a Dungar method, which is smoking the curry with coal in a bowl with hot ghee.
+To give the anda curry a smoky flavor, you can do a Dungar method: smoking the curry with coal in a bowl with hot ghee.
 Heat a piece of coal or a cinnamon stick over direct heat until it is red hot.
 Keep a small bowl in the center of the pot with the curry.
 Keep the red-hot coal in the bowl.
-Drizzle a teaspoon of oil over the coal and close the lid of the pot immediately.
+Drizzle a teaspoon of oil over the coal and close the pot lid immediately.
 Let the curry absorb the smoke for 10 minutes.
 Open the lid and remove the bowl.
 Give the curry a gentle stir.
 Heat it once again and serve.

 You Might Also Like